flameshot-org/flameshot/README.md

 **Not working on Wayland**

 If you have a system-wide shortcut assigned to the`Print` key, you should disable it because it may interfere with the global key detection.

- In order to solve this problem I'm thinking about creating a cli tool to communicate with Flameshot via IPC socket; you could assign the specific command to trigger the capture in a very convenient way.
+As an alternative you can compile the cli-tool in `./tools/flameshot-cli`.
+The execution of this tool will launch a new capture via DBus (more functionalities will be implemented).

  Check the ./docs folder for more information.